-During Baselworld 2011, Glashutte Original has presented a number of timekeepers, all of them beautiful in their own way.
-One of the most interesting (at least, to yours truly) products that were exhibited in Basel, was the gorgeous Senator Navigator WorldView (Ref.
-39-47-07-07-04) that tries to monetize general public’s growing interest to all kinds of “pilot’s” watches.
-Surprisingly affordable (like, affordable for a brand that often offers three-handers in stainless steel for a price of an 18-karat gold Longines chronograph) yet smart, the gadget combines a deliberately vintage dial with a high-grade in-house caliber.
+During Baselworld 2011, Glashutte Original presented several timekeepers, all of them beautiful in their own way.
+One of the most interesting products that were exhibited in Basel, was the gorgeous Senator Navigator WorldView (Ref.
+39-47-07-07-04) that tries to monetize the general public’s growing interest in all kinds of “pilot’s” watches.
+Surprisingly affordable (like affordable for a brand that often offers three-handers in stainless steel for a price of an 18-karat gold Longines chronograph) yet smart, the gadget combines a deliberately vintage dial with a high-grade in-house caliber.

 Delivered in a satin-finished stainless steel case, featuring traditional diamond-shaped hands and oversized luminous Arabic numerals, this is a perfect remake of an aviator’s watch from the 1920s-1930s!

-Well, to be frank, the diamond-shaped hands arrived to the niche of “aviators” fairly recently, but that doesn’t spoil the picture since this is not a re-issue.
+Well, to be frank, the diamond-shaped hands arrived at the niche of “aviators” fairly recently, but that doesn’t spoil the picture since this is not a re-issue.

 The choice of the layout offers unrivaled legibility and if you are into this sort of style, you should definitely consider giving this one a go.

 Like the recently presented Seventies Panorama Date (Ref.
 39-47-12-12-14), the new Senator Navigator WorldView is also powered by the GO 39-47 self-winding caliber with GO’s signature Panorama Date complication.

 Let the pair of crowns do not confuse you: while the crown at 3 o’clock is used to operate the movement, the other crown –at 4 o’clock– is here to set the rotating flange ring that lists the main time zones.

 Although there are only 12 hour markers on the timekeeper’s dial, the watch is still capable of displaying the whole 24 main time zones.

-The trick was done logically splitting the rotating flange into two groups: the cities whose names are printed on the outer part of the flange are going in the same time of day as our home city and the ones on the inner part are on the opposite side.
+The trick was done logically splitting the rotating flange into two groups: the cities whose names are printed on the outer part of the flange are going at the same time of day as our home city and the ones on the inner part are on the opposite side.

 It sounds complicated, but take a look at the picture and see for yourself that reading the data is easy.